smlsvnssn/ouml/README.md

 ### Array / Iterable
 Methods for manipulating arrays or array-like objects.
-Inputs are coerced to `Array`, so `String`, `Set`, `Ö` and the like works as input as well.
+Inputs are coerced to `Array`, so `String`, `Set` and the like works as input as well.
 All methods are non-mutating.

 #### ö.rangeArray( start, end, step = 1 ) → Array
 Returns an `Array` populated with given range.